hpides/mmlib/README.md

-# mmlib
+# MMlib

-mmlib is a library that implements different approaches to save and recover models.
+MMlib is a library that implements different approaches to save and recover models.
 It was developed as part of my master thesis ([link to thesis repo](https://github.com/slin96/master-thesis)).

 The approach names in the thesis match the following implementations: